VirajJagtap001/BloggIt/README.md

 ![login](./public/login.png)

-You can access posts without logging in, but to create your own posts, you need to login or create an account.
+You can access some part of posts without logging in, but to access the full post, to create your own posts, you need to login or create an account.
 If you would like to try out the feature, you can use the following user credentials:

 viraj@gmail.com
 12345678